-An LED or a Light Emitting Diode is semiconductor device that emits light due to Electroluminescence effect.
+An LED or a Light Emitting Diode is a semiconductor device that emits light due to the Electroluminescence effect.
 An LED is basically a PN Junction Diode, which emits light when forward biased.

 Light Emitting Diodes are almost everywhere.
-You can find LEDs in Cars, Bikes, Street Lights, Home Lighting, Office Lighting, Mobile Phones, Televisions and many more.
-The reason for such wide range of implementation of LEDs is its advantages over traditional incandescent bulbs and the recent compact fluorescent lamps (CFL).
-Few advantages of LEDs over incandescent and CFL light sources are mentioned below:
+You can find LEDs in Cars, Bikes, Street Lights, Home Lighting, Office Lighting, Mobile Phones, Televisions, and many more.
+The reason for such a wide range of implementation of LEDs is its advantages over traditional incandescent bulbs and the recent compact fluorescent lamps (CFL).
+A few advantages of LEDs over incandescent and CFL light sources are mentioned below:

 - Low Power Consumption

 Because of these advantages, LEDs have become quite popular among a large set of people.
 Electronics Engineers, Electronic Hobbyists, and Electronics Enthusiasts often work with LEDs for various projects.

 The light-emitting diode is simply, known as a diode.
 When the diode is forward biased, then the electrons & holes are moving fast across the junction and they are combining constantly, removing one another out.
 Soon after the electrons are moving from the n-type to the p-type silicon, it combines with the holes, then it disappears.
 Hence it makes the complete atom & more stable and it gives the little burst of energy in the form of a tiny packet or photon of light.